bwprice/apscale_blast_local/README.md

 [![Downloads](https://static.pepy.tech/badge/apscale-blast)](https://pepy.tech/project/apscale-blast)  - apscale_blast

-# apscale-blast
+# apscale-blast (HPC-compatible)

 ## Introduction
 Apscale-blast is part of the metabarcoding pipeline [apscale](https://github.com/DominikBuchner/apscale/tree/main) and is used for the taxonomic assignment of OTUs or ESVs.
+This version is optimized for High-Performance Computing (HPC) environments.

 Programs used:
 * [blast+](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html) (blastn module)